 Is fridging safe for a sick axolotl?

 Fridging (housing the axolotl in refrigerator-temperature water at 5 to 8 degrees Celsius) is a widely used keeper intervention for impaction and certain digestive issues.
 The cold slows metabolism, reduces gas production, and can help minor blockages pass.
 However, fridging is stressful and should not be used as a default response to every illness.
-It is contraindicated for bacterial infections, where low temperatures may slow the immune response more than they slow the pathogen.
+It is contraindicated for bacterial infections where low temperatures may slow the immune response more than they slow the pathogen.
 Use fridging only for suspected impaction or constipation, and consult a vet if no improvement occurs within three to four days.

 Can axolotl diseases spread to humans?

 Axolotls can carry Salmonella and other bacteria that are transmissible to humans through direct contact or contaminated water.
 Always wash hands thoroughly after handling an axolotl or working in the tank.
 Immunocompromised individuals should take extra precautions.
 The risk is low with normal hygiene practices but is not zero.
+Do not allow young children to handle axolotls without adult supervision and post-handling hand washing.

 What medications are safe for axolotls?